93rd ANNUAL FRESNO CITY AMATEUR GOLF

 TEES: The Championship Flight will be played from the blue tees.

-TIES: Ties for first place only will be decided by sudden death playoff commencing at hole number 18, then hole numbers 17 and 18 looped as necessary.
+TIES: Ties for first place only will be decided by a method announced to each group at the first and tenth tees before the group begins play on the first day of the competition.
+It will either be a sudden death playoff on holes 18 and 17 or matching scorecards as recommended by the USGA.
 All other ties will split the prizes for the places they tie.

-OFFICIAL TIME/TIME OF STARTING: The clocks at the tee where the player begins his stipulated round is the official time of starting (Dec.
-6-3a/2.5).
-Starters will not page players in advance of their starting time.
-Players should arrive at their assigned tee at least 10 minutes prior to their starting time.
+OFFICIAL TIME/TIME OF STARTING: The clock at the tee where the player begins his round is the official time of starting.
+Players should arrive at their assigned tee after the group in front of them leaves the tee.
+Do not congregate at the tee.

-WHITE LINES AREAS TYING INTO ARTIFICIALLY SURFACED PATHS: White-lined areas tying into such paths are part of the obstruction.
+WHITE LINES AREAS TYING INTO ARTIFICIALLY SURFACED PATHS are part of the obstruction.

-PERMANENT ELEVATED POWER LINES AND CABLES: If a ball strikes a permanent elevated power line or cable on the course, the stroke must be cancelled and replayed, without penalty (See Rule 20-5).
-If the ball is not immediately recoverable, another ball may be substituted.
+PERMANENT ELEVATED POWER LINES (NOT TOWERS): If a ball strikes a permanent elevated power line or cable on the course, the stroke must be cancelled and replayed, without penalty (See Rule 20-5).

 OUT OF BOUNDS: